etheleon/gojek_takehome/README.md

 ## Folder Organisation

-In this root directory you will find several directories
+Starting with the root directory, you will find several folders:

-* `terraform` stores the necessary scripts to create GKE cluster.
+* `terraform` necessary scripts to recreate infrastructure eg. GKE cluster.
-* `helm-charts` stores µservice's helm chart.
+* `helm-charts` µservice as an installable app using K8S's de-facto package manager _helm_ (similar to brew but for installing into K8S clusters)
-* `precompute` stores the scripts to generate the data served by the APIs
+* `precompute` Contains the scripts to generate the data served by the APIs
 * `notebook` stores EDA notebook
+* `components` source for the different components required for the app, currently it's just one `geoapi` a flask app, possible to extend this further for other resources eg. cache, db, etc

+As well as standalone files:

+* [cloudbuild.yaml](./cloudbuild.yaml) for build instructions; publishing images to GCR and installing the latest package
-* `components` stores the code base for the different pieces required
+* [INSTRUCTIONS.md](./INSTRUCTIONS.md) which stores the takehome's instructions
-	* flask app for geoapi
-	* Possible extensions: Kafka / Database / Cache / Other µservices

-## Installation
+## Getting Started

-Read the [installation guide](./docs/00-introduction.md) for setting up the microservice
+Read the [installation guide](./docs/00-introduction.md) for instructions on setting up the microservice on Google Cloud Platform.

 # FAQ